IObundle/iob-soc-sut/README.md

 This firmware currently does not use the ethernet interface.

-When running without external memory, the SUT only prints a few `Hello Word!` messages via UART and inserts values into the registers of its IOb-native interface.
+When running without external memory, the SUT only prints a few `Hello Word!` messages via UART, reads GPIO inputs and sets its outputs.
+It also reads and inserts values into the registers of its IOb-native interface.

 When running from the external memory, the system does the same as without external memory.
 It also allocates and stores a string in memory and writes its pointer to a register in the IOb-native interface.